Battle of Jezzine (1982): Battle

 The 460th Armor Brigade, under Colonel Hagai Cohen's command, had crossed the Litani River on the Hardele Bridge on Monday, June 8.
 It was supposed to follow the column headed for the Beirut-Damascus Highway.
 After the Syrian force moving south was detected, it was ordered to change course and move east through Jezzine.
 At that point, Hagai Cohen was convinced that a fight with the Syrians was imminent.
 Shortly after 1:30 PM, Major General Avigdor Ben-Gal, commander of the eastern sector, ordered Cohen to prepare for an attack on the town.
 Cohen had no artillery or infantry.
 He tried to get Einan's artillery officer to send him an artillery unit, but by 2:00 PM Ben-Gal ordered him to attack immediately.

 One tank company of 198th Battalion waited on the outskirts of the town while another moved up the main street.
 When it reached the center of town, it was assaulted by RPGs and grenades from several buildings.
 The company made it across town and destroyed three T-62 tanks stationed to block the exit.
 The former company was attacked by Syrian commandos using Sagger missiles, who knocked out three tanks.
 The company retreated.
 The Israeli battalion was now split between the two sides of town while the Syrians were firmly positioned in it.

 At this point, Col. Cohen sent his second battalion, the 196th, to the front.
 One of its companies entered the town, but then it took a wrong turn at a fork in the road and reached a dead end.
 It was now positioned in a high commanding area, but exposed to Syrian armor fire behind the opposite ridge, southeast of the town.
 In a few minutes, two of its tanks were lost, but the company continued to provide cover fire from the ridge for the rest of the force.
 The other companies continued fighting the Syrians, until the company which entered the town had reached the nearby village of Huna.
-On the way there, the tank commanded by Captain Tzur Maor, the company commander, destroyed six Syran T-62 tanks, which were well positioned and ambushed around each corner of the winding road.
+On the way there, the tank commanded by Captain Tzur Maor, the company commander, destroyed six Syrian T-62 tanks, which were well positioned and ambushed around each corner of the winding road.
 Maor's tank was then knocked out by a Syrian tank and he was killed.
 The Syrian tank was subsequently destroyed by the Israelis.
 Jezzine had fallen by nightfall.
 During the night, the armor crews, not being trained in infantry warfare, were fighting until dawn against dozens of Syrian commando troops trying to attack the tanks.
 The commando teams were destroyed without further casualties to the Israelis that night.